 St. Benedict’s Football Club Dalkey 1916 – Cad Is Ainm Dóibh?

 No. That’s not a typo.
-Patrons of Cartlann Digiteach Cuala have often been reminded that St. Begnet’s GAA, being one of our constituent historic clubs, has always been formally embedded in the Cuala DNA.
+Patrons of Cartlann Digiteach Cuala have often been reminded that St. Begnet’s GAA, being one of our constituent historic clubs, is embedded in the Cuala DNA.
 We previously reported that it was believed to have existed since 1917, but had spent several decades in the wilderness before being resurrected in the late 1950s.
-Now, that belief about an earlier existence can be upgraded to certainty by the discovery of news reports that record the founding of a club and its first AGM.
-We even know the identities of its early players and officials and can point to their being in operation by 1916.
+Now, that belief about an earlier existence can be upgraded to certainty by the discovery of news reports that record the founding of a club and its very first AGM.
+We even know the identities of its early players and officials and can point to it being in operation as early as 1916.

 Even before the historic meeting, St. Benedicts was already up and running and playing in the Dublin Junior Football League.
 Between 1916 and 1917 they had fixtures against